Aerodynamics at the Particle Level: Calculation of lift

 Notice that the {\em circulation,}

-doesn't arise in this derivation.
-We are looking at the {\em effect} on the air flow of the complex behavior of the air at the surface and in the boundary layer.
+doesn`t arise in this derivation.
+In its place we have Equation \ref{eq:Ftotal}.\footnote{The circulation would be the first term in this equation, i.e. the integral of the forces normal to the airfoil.
+Notice that this integral is a mathematical object and does not indicate that there is a physical vortex around the airfoil.
+The resultant force on a buoyant object fixed in a quiescent fluid is written the same as the circulation integral except that the integral is over the surface of the 3-dimensional object.
+In this case there is no flow at all.} We are looking at the {\em effect} on the air flow of the complex behavior of the air at the surface and in the boundary layer.
 This effect exists as a reaction to the lift force.
-Equation \eqref{eq:covlift} replaces the Kutta-Joukowski theorem.
+Equation \ref{eq:covlift} replaces the Kutta-Joukowski theorem.

-The difficulty is in evaluating the integrals in Equation \eqref{eq:covlift}.
-As has been noted above, shear cannot be nelected.
+The difficulty is in evaluating the integrals in Equation \ref{eq:covlift}.
+As has been noted above, shear cannot be neglected.
 The pressure, even outside the boundary layer, is not constant.
 The boundary layer is defined as that space, thickness $\delta,$ just outside the airfoil surface where